maciosz/HERON/README.md

-# Hidden Markov Model peakcaller for NGS data
+# HERON - HiddEn maRkov mOdel based peak calliNg

-The program attempts to identify sites of enrichment in the signal from Next Generation Sequencing data;
+HERON attempts to identify sites of enrichment in the signal from Next Generation Sequencing data, like ChIP-seq or ATAC-seq;
  it takes coverages or bams of mapped reads as an input and returns bed file with coordinates of peaks, i.e. sites of presumed enrichment.

+It is mostly intended to use with data forming long peaks, for example ChIP-seqs against H3K27me3 modification.
+ If you expect short, well enriched peaks
+ (for example from ChIP-seqs against a transcription factor), you probably want to use MACS.
+ If MACS doesn't give you satisfying results, give this peakcaller a shot!

 *Warning.*
- This is a preliminary test version of a beta version, still under development.
+ This is a beta version,
+ still under development.
- Because of this, some features might not be fully tested or even implemented.
+ Because of this, some features might not be fully tested.
  In case of any issues, questions, suggestions or bugs please let me know: a.macioszek at mimuw.edu.pl.